 If a picture is worth 1,000 words, how much is a video worth?

-Earlier I explained the importance of allowing your customers to get a better understanding of your products with images.
+Earlier we discussed the importance of allowing your customers to get a better understanding of your products with images.
 But a video really gives them a closer look at everything.

 Videos can showcase your products more than a picture ever could.

 In fact, 90% of people say that product videos are helpful during the buying process.
 70% of marketers say that videos convert higher than any other type of content.

 After watching a video, 64% of consumers are more likely to buy a product.

 Check out this example of a product page from GoPro.

 It’s a different approach compared to some of the other examples we’ve looked at so far.